2Lost4This/Discord-Custom-RPC/README.md

 **Getting started**

+First, you need to install [Node.js](https://nodejs.org/en/).

-You can edit any data in `index.js`, i will show you more infos inside the file.
+After that, you can edit any data in `index.js`, i will show you more infos inside the file.
 After that, save your changes and run `node index.js`.
 (You need to create an Application on the [Discord Developer Portal](https://discord.com/developers/applications) to create a custom RPC.

 Here is an example how my status looks: